 - Businesses that can refer to you

 - The number of clients you can handle each week

 The other important part of your business plan is the financials section, which contains your costs, expenses and income projections to help you predict your profits.
-Using your competitor analysis and market research, you can easily find out how much other walkers charge for their services per dog in your area, so you can set your fees, accordingly.
+Using your competitor analysis and market research, you can easily find out how much other walkers charge for their services per dog in your area so that you can set your fees accordingly.

 Start your qualification with a focus on Animal Care and Welfare Today!

 Although undercutting the cheapest dog walker in your area is an option, you should not view it as your sole option.
 Use your market research to establish what your potential clients are looking for.
 You might find that offering shorter walks for a group of dogs is acceptable to your audience, or you might be in an affluent area with people willing to pay top dollar for longer, solo walks and added services like grooming.
 Establishing the state of the market, your costs and your revenue projections will help you prepare a game plan for your dog walking business, set your budget and give you realistic expectations of what you can earn.
 Once you are satisfied that a dog walking job is for you, you can register a business name and set up an ABN and open a bank account.
 The Australian Government Business portal is a great resource to help you get started.